 Responsible Service of Alcohol

-- Legal requirements of the sale and service of alcohol
+- Legal requirements of the service, sale and promotion of alcohol

 - Harm minimisation and duty of care

 - Anticipating problems and managing patrons

 - Advise patrons on "standard drinks" and the effects of alcohol

 - Assess and monitor the levels of intoxication of patrons

 - Provide a range of options to assist customers to drink within appropriate limits

 - Knowing the reason for refusing service to intoxicate customers